Expressive Power and Complexity Results for SIGNAL, an Industry-scale Process Query Language: Towards Lower and Upper Bounds on the Data Complexity of SCC Evaluation

 \subsection{Translation of \emph{SCC} to Semi-Positive Datalog}

 Following the result that RA itself cannot capture every \sigCC{} query, we next want to find an existing formalism that does capture the semantics of \sigCC{} and thus get an upper bound on the complexity of evaluating \sigCC{}.
+We proceed to show the following result.